dmbarbour/awelon/AboutABC.md

 ## Awelon Bytecode Deflated (ABCD)

-I plan to develop a larger bytecode above ABC: ABC Deflated, or ABCD.
+I plan to develop a bytecode above ABC: ABC Deflated, or ABCD.

-ABCD extends ABC with a dictionary - one standard dictionary for everyone - that maps higher UTF-8 characters (U+00C0 and above, reserving lower codes) to common, provably correct, widely used ABC subprograms.
-An ABC runtime will be expected to have a database of these definitions, and perhaps even have specialized optimizations for them.
+ABCD extends ABC with a universal standard dictionary that maps higher UTF-8 characters to common, widely useful ABC subprograms.
+An ABC runtime will be expected to have a database of these definitions, and perhaps even have specialized accelerators and optimizations for them.

 ABC streams may then be compressed against this dictionary, or alternatively generated using these operators directly.
 Further, ABCD interpreters can include specialized implementations for many of these functions.
 For many functions, a specialized implementation could be much more efficient than interpreting the implementation or even using a generic compiler.
 Further still, the selected functions could have well understood equational laws to simplify rewrite optimizations.
 For example, if a function reverses a list, then we know applying it twice results in the input.
 And if a function maps over a list, then mapping two functions is equivalent to composing the function and mapping once.